nmonareng/TSA-Complaints/README.md

 ### Visualization

-Below is an image showcasing the results of seasonal patterns in the complaints data:
+Below is an image showcasing the results of the code in Malloy:

 ![Summary of Findings](https://github.com/nmonareng/TSA-Complaints/blob/main/Summary_of_findings.png?raw=true)